aleph2c/miros/doc/patterns.rst

 Makes sense to me.
 Keep up! ;)

-To understand the ultimate hook pattern, you first have to understand what a hook is.
+To understand the ultimate hook :term:`pattern<Pattern>`, you first have to understand what a hook is.
 It is just some code in an ``if-elif`` clause.
 A hook is just some code that catches an event, runs your :term:`client code<Client Code>` and then returns something which tells the event processor to stop searching.  **A hook